janosh/svelte-toc/readme.md

   </Toc>
   ```

+- `slot="title"`: Title shown above the list of ToC entries.
+Props `title` and `titleTag` have no effect when filling this slot.
-- `slot="open-toc-icon"`: Customize icon shown on mobile screens which opens the ToC on clicks.
+- `slot="open-toc-icon"`: Icon shown on mobile screens which opens the ToC on clicks.

 ## Styling